Cisco ACI

 Diagram: Cisco ACI fabric Details

-The ACI networks are driven by the Cisco Application Policy Infrastructure Controller ( APIC) database working in a cluster from the management perspective.
-The APIC is the centralized control point; you can do everything you want to configure in the APIC.
+The ACI networks are driven by the Cisco Application Policy Infrastructure Controller ( APIC) database, which works in a cluster from the management perspective.
+The APIC is the centralized control point; you can configure everything in the APIC.

 Consider the APIC to be the brains of the ACI fabric and server as the single source of truth for configuration within the fabric.
 The APIC controller is a policy engine and holds the defined policy, which tells the other elements in the ACI fabric what to do.
 This database allows you to manage the network as a single entity.